karagulamos/taxer/README.md

 The project is divided into two parts:

-* A Web API Back-end
+* A Web API back-end
-* An MVC Razor Front-end
+* An MVC Razor front-end

 ## Setup